LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 - Predicate push down at the Parquet row group level.
   - This will use statistics (min and max value) stored for each column with row group granularity (the default size is 128 MB)
   - Column chunk dictionaries may be available with dictionary encoding
-- Additional structures introduced in recent vesions of Parquet 1.11 and available since Spark 3.2.0 are column and offset indexes
+- Additional structures introduced in Parquet 1.11 and available since Spark 3.2.0 are column and offset indexes
   - these store statistics (including min and max values) allowing predicate push down at the page level (default size is 1 MB, that is a much finer granularity than the row group).
 - See also in this doc the paragraph on bloom filters and how they can be used to improve the execution of filter predicates